AlexSua/alejandrosuarez.eu/content/blog/useful-linux-commands-and-utilities.md

 ## Bash commands
-A compilation of useful bash commands.
+A compilation of useful commands that can be used with the bash SHELL.

 ### Xargs | Using the output of the last command as arguments of another command